The Maine Retreat

 Sample Schedule for a Study Intensive Day

 Elective’s will not be offered at this year’s retreat.
-There will be one small group class offered, but it will be multiple sections all on the same topic.
-More information is coming soon.
+Instead, there will be one small group class with multiple sections offered on the Five Principles of Buddha Nature.

 Arrival and Departure